Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Multiplicative Brownian Motion

 \section{Free Multiplicative Brownian Motion}

 In this section, we compute the Brown measure of the random variable $ub_t$ where $u$ is a unitary random variable freely independent from the free multiplicative Brownian motion $b_t$.
-The strategy in the computation in the multiplicative case follows similar lines as the additive case.
+The strategy in the computation in the multiplicative case is similar to the additive case.
 We first compute the PDE of the corresponding $S$ which can be solved using the Hamilton--Jacobi method.
 We then find all the constants of motion of the Hamilton equation and solve a system of ODEs.
-Because the PDE of $S$ is the same as the one computed in \cite{DHKBrown}, the analysis is done by refining the arguments in \cite{DHKBrown} and taking the initial conditions into the account.
+Because the PDE of $S$ is the same as the one computed in \cite{DHKBrown}, the analysis is similar to the arguments in \cite{DHKBrown}, with initial conditions for our case.